Topological Universality of the Art Gallery Problem: General construction

-by enumerating all tuples of constraints that take one constraint from each clause.
-For example, since $\phi_M$ has 6 clauses in DNF, each of size 2, the standard translation to CNF produces $2^6 = 64$ clauses, each of size 6.
+with each $i_{j, k} \in \{1, 2, \dots n\}$ and $c_{j, k} \in \{0, 1\}$.
+The transformation from DNF to CNF is standard, and can be accomplished by enumerating all tuples of constraints that take one constraint from each clause.
+For example, since $\phi_M$ has 6 clauses in DNF, each of size 2, the translation to CNF produces $2^6 = 64$ clauses, each of size 6.
 However, after eliminating redundancies, we can simplify $\phi_M$ to

-\ipnc{0.91}{Schematic}{ Illustration of the first step of the general construction (making clause gadgets), starting from a CNF formula with $n$ variables and $m$ clauses.
+\ipnc{0.79}{Schematic}{ Illustration of the first step of the general construction (making clause gadgets), starting from a CNF formula with $n$ variables and $m$ clauses.
 The full art gallery is shown in more detail for the M\"obius strip in Figure \ref{figMobiusGallery}.}

 Starting from a rectangular art gallery, we make a narrow diagonal slit for each clause $j$ in the top-right corner such that the regions $R_j$ of the gallery that can see to the end of each slit extend downward to the left and do not overlap, as shown in Figure \ref{figSchematic}.
-For each $i \in \{1, 2, 3, \dots, n\}$ we define $X_i$ be tall, skinny, axis-aligned rectangular region such that the convex hulls of the sets $X_i \cap (R_1 \cup R_2 \cup \dots \cup R_m)$ do not overlap in $y$-coordinates (in terms of Figure \ref{figSchematic}, the pink dashed lines must not overlap in $y$-coordinates).
+For each $i \in \{1, 2, 3, \dots, n\}$ we define $X_i$ to be a tall, skinny, axis-aligned rectangular region such that the convex hulls of the sets $X_i \cap (R_1 \cup R_2 \cup \dots \cup R_m)$ do not overlap in $y$-coordinates (in terms of Figure \ref{figSchematic}, the pink dashed lines must not overlap in $y$-coordinates).
 It is always possible to guarantee this non-overlapping property by making the gallery sufficiently tall and/or making the clauses sufficiently close together.

+In every clause $j$, for every constraint $x_{i_{j, k}} = c_{j, k}$, we add a variable gadget in the left and right sides of the rectangle enforcing the constraint that there is a guard on a guard segment spanning the width of $X_{i_{j, k}}$ whose endpoint lies within $R_j$.
+If $c_{j, k} = 0$, this will be the left endpoint, and if $c_{j, k} = 1$, this will be the right endpoint.
+We then add copying gadgets to enforce that all guard segments placed in $X_i$ for the same $i$ must have the same $x$-coordinate.
+By Lemmas \ref{lemVarGadget} and \ref{lemCopyGadget}, this is possible by shrinking the variable and copying gadgets and moving the left wall sufficiently far away.